modelica/ModelicaSpecification/RationaleMCP/0037/class-reference-separator.md

 # Class reference separator

 Two different choice of separator in Modelica URI class references have been considered, namely `/` and `.`.
-The currently proposed separator in this MCP is `/`, while the deprecated form of Modelica URIs use `.`.
+The currently proposed separator in this MCP is `/`, while the legacy form of Modelica URIs use `.`.
 This document gives reasons for and against the current proposal.

 ## Reasons for using `.` (dot)